This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Easy Homemade Applesauce Recipe

 • Worth the Effort to Make Homemade.
-I will be the first to say that not everything is better to make from scratch (puff pastry, I am looking at you).
-Homemade applesauce, however, is worth it every single time.
-The fresh, unadulterated autumn-ness of homemade applesauce sings in a way that packaged applesauce, locked away on a shelf, simply cannot.
+I will be the first to say that not everything is better to make from scratch (puff pastry, I am looking at you), but homemade applesauce always is.
+The unadulterated autumn-ness of homemade applesauce sings in a way that packaged applesauce simply cannot.

 • SO Fast.
-Making applesauce in the Instant Pot makes the entire process fast and easy.
 Just 8 minutes cook time are all you need for Instant Pot applesauce (if you have more time, my Crockpot Applesauce is also delish)!
+You don’t even have to peel the apples first.

-• Incredibly Versatile.
+• Goes with Anything.
 Applesauce is one of those magical things that can be served any time of day.
-It’s wonderful at breakfast with Pumpkin Pancakes as a side dish with Honey Garlic Pork Chops, as a snack, or as a dessert.
+It’s wonderful at breakfast (try it on Applesauce Muffins), as a side dish with Honey Garlic Pork Chops, as a snack, or as a dessert.

 • A Fantastic Way to Use Apples.
 Every year, I pick far too many apples at our orchard.
 When you have more apples than you know what to do with, it’s time to call in the big-batch apple recipes: Apple Cider, Slow Cooker Apple Butter, Apple Pie Filling, and today’s splendid Instant Pot applesauce (it uses a full 3 pounds of apples).